-These cases represent binding authority from New Jersey, the 3rd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-The Policeman is the Jack of All Trades:
+The Policeman is a Jack of All Trades: